Leadership is not a right or gift, it’s a responsibility to be earned.

 This is not about perfection, but purity of heart.
 Is the person able to lead for the good of others rather than push a personal agenda?
 It’s true that determining which ministry should be priority can be a subjective call.
-But one spirit, team unity, and mature love are never subjective.
+But one spirit, team unity, and mature love is never subjective.
 It’s easy to determine which leaders live out those qualities.
-Furthermore, divisiveness is never subjective; it’s always destructive, and easy to identify.
+Furthermore, divisiveness is never subjective, it’s always destructive, and easy to identify.

 Giving definition to serving as an elder or deacon, be that a board member or not, is essential.
 Serving at this level means they are prepared to carry spiritual responsibility and represent the church in a manner that brings greater appreciation and respect for the ministry.
 And most importantly, are they prepared to step down if asked?
 Always discern their readiness to surrender their authority.
-Anyone who fights for their power or authority should not serve in that capacity.
+Anyone who fights for their own power or authority should not serve in that capacity.

 3) Develop from the heart to the heart.

-The governing body of your church and those with spiritual authority must be of one mind and one heart, fully committed to the mission and supportive of you.
+The governing body of your church, and those with spiritual authority, must be of one mind and one heart, fully committed to the mission and supportive of you.